MightyOrm/Mighty/README.md

 #### The power of ADO.NET
 The other secret which Mighty uses, a lot, and which I only found out about from working on Massive, is that ADO.NET is actually very good at automatically setting the `DbType` of parameters from the data you put into them.

-Without some additional code, this unfortunately cannot work in a few key cases - which means that most of the ADO.NET database code you've likely ever seen, or worked on, always sets *all* the parameter types explicitly.
-But hey, now you don't need to.
+Without some additional code this unfortunately cannot work in a few key cases - which means that most of the ADO.NET database code you've likely ever seen, or worked on, always sets *all* the parameter types explicitly.
+But hey, now you don't need to!
 Like Massive, Mighty does it for you; or rather, it mostly lets ADO.NET do it for you, but it deals with the special cases.

 ### So, what is a microORM?

-Finally Mighty is a microORM, like Massive.
+Mighty is a microORM, like Massive.
 This means that when you create an instance of `MightyModel` with a table name (and optionally a primary key name), then Mighty already knows all about:

 - Querying
 - Inserting